-Class cancellations/relocation: Class meetings are governed by state regulations.
+S.Class cancellations/relocation: Class meetings are governed by state regulations.
 No class may be cancelled without prior notification of the department chair and, in the case of evening or weekend classes, the Adjunct Workload Management Office as well (718.260.5565 or awmo@citytech.cuny.edu).
+If you are unable to teach, arranging for substitute service to avoid canceling the class may be possible, so please notify your chair right away.

 Instructors of in-person classes should not relocate classes to a new room without first receiving permission from the Registrar's Office.
+AWMO conducts routine classroom checks.